NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 ```

 In the working directory you will find two files: `configuration.nix` and `hardware-configuration.nix`.

-The `hardware-configuration.nix` file is specific to your current installation.
+The `hardware-configuration.nix` file is specific to the hardware the `nix-generate-config` is being run on.
-This file is irrelevant for this tutorial because it has no effect inside a virtual machine.
+We can ignore that file for this tutorial because it has no effect inside a virtual machine.

-The `configuration.nix` file contains various suggestions useful for the initial setup of a desktop computer.
+The `configuration.nix` file contains various suggestions for the initial setup of a desktop computer.
-Without the comments the configuration file contains the following content:
+Without comments the configuration file contains the following content:
 ```nix
 { config, pkgs, ... }:
 {